How South Carolina Men’s Rehab is Different

 Change Doesn’t Really Sink in Unless it is Lived

-After several months, residents in South Carolina Men’s Rehab Center are clean from drugs and alcohol, straight with God, and curbing their lying to themselves and others.
+After several months, residents at South Carolina Teen Challenge Christian rehab are clean from drugs and alcohol, straight with God, and curbing their lying to themselves and others.
 But they still need a new path forward and a plan or they could fall right back into their old ways.
-The program, therefore, shifts toward introducing new positive elements into their life, including service, compassion, vocation and a strong work ethic.
+The program, therefore, shifts toward introducing new positive elements into their life, including service, compassion, vocation, and a strong work ethic.
 There is still a partial void in the former addict’s life having to do with their future and their purpose in life.
-So, several months of hard work needs to happen.
-Confidence, poise and a healthy vocation must be created for them, and gradually moving outside of the protected, drug-free environment in our facility.
-Service work to the community teaches the resident humility and yet it is fulfilling to them to produce something each day, no matter how menial.
+So, several months of hard work need to happen.
+Confidence, poise, and a healthy vocation must be created for them, and gradually moving outside of the protected, drug-free environment in our facility.
+Service work to the community teaches the residents humility and yet it is fulfilling to them to produce something each day, no matter how menial.
 The work is initially done in groups, with each member of the group watching out for the others, all the while testing their own resolve to stay clean and to hold each other accountable.
-Menial work gradually shifts to a focus on finding a fulfilling vocation that the former addict can successfully move into after graduating, if they had none previously.
-South Carolina Men’s Rehab Center helps them get launched in that new vocation.
+Menial work gradually shifts to a focus on finding a fulfilling vocation that the former addict can successfully move into after graduating if they had none previously.
+South Carolina Men’s Rehab helps them get launched in that new vocation.

-Compare these numbers with statistics of most other short-term rehabs, which are typically in the single digits!
+Compare these numbers with statistics of most other short-term Christian rehabs , which are typically in the single digits!

 - Legal Trouble?